nvanexan/nve2022/content/posts/web-components.md

 But wait, there's more!

-Stencil doesn't just allow you to build and output Web Components for use in your other projects; ==it also can compile your Web Component into framework-specific component code (such as Vue, React, Angular, etc.)==.
-This makes Stencil a great choice for teams looking to build a future proof design system at organizations that might be using [Micro Frontends](https://nick.vanexan.ca/posts/micro-frontends) with different frameworks and tech stacks.[^1] You can literally write a component once, and compile it for Web (as a custom element), React, Vue, etc.
+Stencil doesn't just allow you to build and output Web Components for use in your projects; ==it also can compile your Web Component into framework-specific component code (such as Vue, React, Angular, etc.)==.
+This makes Stencil a great choice for teams looking to build a future proof design system at organizations that might be using [Micro Frontends](https://nick.vanexan.ca/posts/micro-frontends) with different frameworks and tech stacks.[^1] You can write a component once, and compile it for Web (as a custom element), React, Vue, etc.

 ## SSR and Declarative Shadow Dom

 Modern web sites and applications rely on static-site generation (SSG) and server-side rendering (SSR) to dramatically improve performance outcomes over traditional client-side only rendered (CSR) applications.

 Using Web Components in your architecture can create a lot of headache if you're doing SSR.
 Why?
-Because until recently, the only way to use the native [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) was to construct a [Shadow Root](https://developer.mozilla.org/en-US/docs/Web/API/Element/shadowRoot) using JavaScript at runtime.
+Because until recently, the only way to use the native [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) was to construct a [`shadowRoot`](https://developer.mozilla.org/en-US/docs/Web/API/Element/shadowRoot) using JavaScript at runtime.
 There was no built-in way to express Shadow Roots in the server-generated HTML.

 An important negative side effect of this lack of SSR support is layout shifting after the page has loaded, or temporary displays of a flash of unstyled content ("FOUC") while loading the Shadow Root's stylesheets.
-When a custom element is rendered by the server, but then has its Shadow Root created at runtime to "hydrate" the component, this can be the result.
+When a custom element is rendered by the server, but then has its `shadowRoot` created at runtime to "hydrate" the component, this can be the result.
 And it requires clever hacks to engineer around.

 Until now.

 [Declarative Shadow DOM (DSD)](https://developer.chrome.com/articles/declarative-shadow-dom/) is a web platform feature currently in the standardization process that removes this limitation, bringing Shadow DOM to the server.
 And last week, the Chrome Dev team [announced](https://developer.chrome.com/articles/declarative-shadow-dom/) it would be enabled by default in Chrome 111.

 You can read more about how DSD works at the links above.
-But the TLDR is, with the introduction of DSD, it's now possible for a Custom Element to have a shadow root before it gets upgraded.
+But the TLDR is, with the introduction of DSD, it's now possible for a Custom Element to have a `shadowRoot` before it gets upgraded.
 This means the element will have a `shadowRoot` property already available when it is instantiated, without your code having to explicitly create one.

 As a new web platform API, Declarative Shadow DOM does not yet have widespread support across all browsers.
 But change is in the air.
 And the future for Web Components is looking bright.